pcasdf/foodie/README.md

 ## Code Snippet

-This is the main logic code that drives the filter functionality.
+This is the main logic that drives the filter functionality.
 The function uses separate references to the filtered state and non-filtered state to enable reverse filtering.

 ```
 export const renderFilters = () => {